Kelly, KS, the cultural center of Nemaha County. Continue reading

 One thing that I did not do is listen to music.
 I did not bring any of my records, and I was not crazy about Fr.
 Joe’s.
 I also left my transistor radio at home.
 There was no hope of picking up a station that played Top 40 songs.

 My sister Jamie worshiped Father Joe.
 For some reason they called each other “Stink”.
-After I left for the army, she started spending time in the summers in Kelly, as I had.
-I am not sure how she spent her time.
+After I graduated from college and left for the army, she started spending time in the summers in Kelly, as I had.
+I am not sure how she spent her time there.
+I seldom saw her until she moved to New England many years later.